dinamohamed85/jest-example1/README.md

 - 10- npm test
 - 11- What parts of code are tested, which functions and lines get tested:   <br />
 	change package.json\ test: "jest --coverage"
+- 12- Move test files to folder __test__
-- 12- You sould get result like this :-
+- 13- You sould get result like this :-
 <table >
  <tr>
   <td><img src='screenshots/img5.png' width='100%' /></td>